Quantum-metric-nematicity induced Kerr-like polarization rotation without time-reversal symmetry breaking

 \emph{Introduction.---} In 1877, Kerr observed that when linearly polarized light is reflected from a magnet, it transforms into elliptically polarized light with a rotated polarization axis \cite{Kerr1877}.
-This MOKE has been studied for over a century in various systems \cite{ Weinberger2008,Feil1987, Pershan1967, Qiu2000, Budker2002}.
-All previously reported systems exhibiting this effect, including ferromagnets \cite{Argyres1955, Erskine1973, Huebner1989, Hamrle2002, Kim2020, Guo1995, Guo1994, Kim1999, Stroppa2008, Ravindran1999, Huang2017, Lyalin2023, Xu2022, Rathgen2005}, antiferromagnets \cite{Sivadas2016, Feng2015, Li2025, Ahn2022, Higo2018, Feng2020, Iguchi2023}, ferrimagnets \cite{Fleischer2018, Johnson2023}, and topological materials \cite{Tse2011, Li2024, Kato2023, Habibi2022}, break $\mathcal{T}$ symmetry through spontaneous magnetization or external magnetic fields.
-The Kerr effect is attributed to this $\mathcal{T}$ symmetry breaking, which generates antisymmetric off-diagonal components in the optical conductivity tensor through the Berry curvature.
-Additionally, the spin-orbit coupling (SOC) has been considered essential, as it converts the magnetization to the electrons' orbital motion~\cite{Ebert1996, Sivadas2016, Feng2015}.
+Ever since, magneto-optic Kerr effect (MOKE) has been studied for over a century in various systems breaking time-reversal ($\mathcal{T}$) symmetry through spontaneous magnetization or external magnetic fields~\cite{ Weinberger2008,Feil1987, Pershan1967, Qiu2000, Budker2002}.
+Such systems include ferromagnets \cite{Argyres1955, Erskine1973, Huebner1989, Hamrle2002, Kim2020, Guo1995, Guo1994, Kim1999, Stroppa2008, Ravindran1999, Huang2017, Lyalin2023, Rathgen2005}, antiferromagnets \cite{Sivadas2016, Feng2015, Li2025, Ahn2022, Higo2018, Feng2020, Iguchi2023, Li2025b,Wu2020}, ferrimagnets \cite{Fleischer2018, Johnson2023}, kagome superconductors \cite{Xu2022}, and other topological materials \cite{Tse2011, Li2024, Kato2023, Habibi2022}.
+In modern theories of MOKE, the rotation of the polarization is attributed to $\mathcal{T}$ symmetry breaking, which generates antisymmetric off-diagonal components in the optical conductivity tensor through the Berry curvature~\cite{Feng2015,Kato2023,Wu2020}.
+Additionally, the spin-orbit coupling (SOC) has been considered essential, as it couples magnetization to electrons' orbital motions~\cite{Ebert1996, Sivadas2016, Feng2015}.